vsoch/vsoch.github.io/_posts/2020/2020-02-29-good-first-issues.md

 ## Rseng on GitHub

 If you haven't seen, I've created the <a target="_blank" href="https://github.com/rseng">rseng</a> organization as a place for open source research software engineering projects.
-These can mean projects on the "meta level," such as tools for open source research software engineering and the community, or actual projects worked on by a geographically diverse group that need a home.
+This can mean projects on the "meta level," such as tools for open source research software engineering and the community, or actual projects worked on by a geographically diverse group that need a home.

 <div style="padding:20px">